butaixianran/Blender-Vmd-Retargeting/README.md

 With default options, this addon will convert each vmd keyframe's interpolation into a blender's most similar build-in interpolation.
 This works fine for most cases but not all cases.

 If you want your motion on Daz/CC is the exactly as smooth as on a mmd model, there are 2 choices:
 * You can pick a mmd model as source on this addon, so it will convert every frame, not just keyframes
 * Or, you can download [MikuMikuMoving](https://sites.google.com/site/mikumikumovingeng/), load mmd model and vmd motion into MikuMikuMoving, then export motion into a new vmd motion file.
 And when exporting, check "**Integrate layer**".
-So it will save every frame, not just keyframe.
+So it will save every frame, not just keyframes.
 Then use that new vmd file with this addon. **(Only use the new vmd file for body motion.
 For facial morph, still use the original vmd file)**

 ### Camera Rate/ Height Offset